trinodb/trino/presto-docs/src/main/sphinx/connector/bigquery.rst

 * BigQuery views are not materialized by default, which means that the connector needs to materialize them before it can read them.
 This process affects the read performance.
 * The materialization process can also incur additional costs to your BigQuery bill.
 * By default, the materialized views are created in the same project and dataset.
-Those can be configured by the optional ``view-materialization-project`` and ``view-materialization-dataset`` properties, respectively.
+Those can be configured by the optional ``bigquery.view-materialization-project`` and ``bigquery.view-materialization-dataset`` properties, respectively.
 The service account must have write permission to the project and the dataset in order to materialize the view.
 * Reading from views is disabled by default.
 In order to enable it, set the ``views-enabled`` property in the catalog configuration file to ``true``.

 Configuration Properties